-Personalization of a model involves adjusting pre-trained generative models to specific examples that the model has not encountered before, as they were not included in the original dataset.
-In the context of language-based generative models, the task was first introduced for images in~\citep{gal2023an}, where the authors proposed the \textit{Textual-Inversion} technique.
-This technique allows injecting into the model information from data that it did not encounter during training.
-This is performed by using a few images whose text-embedding representations, or \textit{pseudo\-word} (i.e. a token), are learned in the embedding space of the text encoder.
-Anyway, this technique is limited by the expressive capabilities of the pre-trained generative model.
-To overcome this limitation, the \textit{DreamBooth} approach was proposed in~\citep{ruiz2023dreambooth}.
+Personalizing a model involves adapting pre-trained generative models to new examples that were not part of the original training dataset.
+In the context of language-based generative models, the task was first introduced for images in~\cite{gal2023an}, where the authors proposed the \textit{Textual-Inversion} technique.
+This technique allows for injecting into the model information from data that it did not encounter during training.
+This is performed by using a few images whose text-embedding representations, or \textit{pseudo\-words} (i.e., tokens), are learned in the embedding space of the text encoder.
+This technique is limited by the expressive capabilities of the pre-trained generative model.
+To overcome this limitation, the \textit{DreamBooth} approach was proposed in~\cite{ruiz2023dreambooth}.
 In this case, the desired examples are represented using rare token identifiers, and, consequently, the considered generative model (usually diffusion-based) is fine-tuned to learn the desired content.

 Later on, personalization techniques were further developed for TTM generative models.
-This advancement was initially showcased in~\citep{plitsis2023investigating}, where Textual Inversion and DreamBooth techniques were integrated with AudioLDM~\citep{liu2023audioldm}.
+This advancement was initially showcased in~\cite{plitsis2023investigating}, where Textual Inversion and DreamBooth techniques were integrated with AudioLDM~\cite{liu2023audioldm}.
 The objective was to enhance the model's ability to learn new music samples and conduct style transfer.
-Given the potential of incorporating personalization techniques, we decided to use AudioLDM2 in this study.